HenriqueLebre/HenriqueLebre/README.md

 #### Hey my name is Henrique Lebre, and i have 23 years.

-- 🌎 I'm live im Porto Velho/RO - Brazil.
+- 🌎 I'm live in Porto Velho/RO - Brazil.
 - 📖 I'm currently study about Data Science.
 - 🔭 I’m currently working on my portifolio
 - 🌱 I’m currently learning about Data Science and Python